rurza/AppleIntelligenceGlowEffect/README.md

 # WatchOS Demo
 - WatchOS.Swift is the old version of the animation
 - WatchOS_WithFreeze.swift has updated performance and a Freeze (Boolean) parameter to freeze the animation in place
+- WatchOS_WithFreeze.swift also supports ALL watches compatible with WatchOS 11, the normal WatchOS.swift is only compatible with the Series 10

 ![WatchOS Demo](ReadMe/WatchOSDemo.gif)